You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 Bicycle part or gravel accessory?
 Tires for more grip!

-With the right choice of tires, you can not only enhance the appearance of your gravel bike but also unlock better performance. |
+With the right choice of tire, you can not only visually enhance your gravel bike but, above all, unlock better performance. |

 Which tires for which gravel bike?

-- However, if you are primarily off-road, on trails, forest paths, and gravel roads, then wider knobby tires provide a lot of grip and comfort.
+- However, if you are primarily off-road, on trails, forest paths, and gravel roads , then wider knobby tires provide a lot of grip and comfort.
 This applies, for example, to the Raddler from WTB with a tire width of 44 mm.

 - For bad weather and winter, winter tires or all-weather tires are sensible accessories that prevent you from skidding off the road on slippery surfaces.